eqlabs/pathfinder/README.md

 ## Installation (from source)

-If you'd like to just run the node, please consider skipping ahead to [docker instructions](#running-with-docker).
+If you'd like to just run and deploy a node, please consider skipping ahead to [docker instructions](#running-with-docker).
 The following are instructions on how to build from source.

 ### Prerequisites